CDCgov/ngsqi-astro/README.md

 For instructions on creating an NCBI account and obtaining an API key, please visit the [National Library of Medicine Support Center](https://support.nlm.nih.gov/kbArticle/?pn=KA-05317).

 ### Taxonomic Classification Set Up
 For ASTRO >= 1.0.0, you are required to install the MetaPhlAn 4 database.
 You can find guidance to do so on the [MetaPhlAn GitHub](https://github.com/biobakery/MetaPhlAn/wiki/MetaPhlAn-4) page.
 It is highly recommended to use the --index parameter to download a specific version of the database for use in the ASTRO pipeline.
+This version of ASTRO was tested using database version mpa_vJun23_CHOCOPhlAnSGB_202403.

 ### ASTRO Pipeline Parameters:
 - `--input`: Input metagenomic samplesheet